 Because the vertebrae are separate, the spine is flexible and can bend.
 Together the vertebrae, discs, muscles, and ligaments make up the vertebral column or spine.

-Spine surgery is an invasive pain management procedure in which a specially trained doctor (the surgeon) uses instruments to make incisions to repair damaged spinal tissues.
+Spine surgery is an invasive pain management procedure in which a best orthopedic doctor in Chandigarh uses instruments to make incisions to repair damaged spinal tissues.

-Or in other words Spine surgery whether back or neck surgery, can be sum up as an advanced treatment option for pain and disability caused by an identifiable lesion in the patient's anatomy that has not adequately improved with non-surgical treatments.
+Or in other words spine surgery in Chandigarh whether back or neck surgery, can be sum up as an advanced treatment option for pain and disability caused by an identifiable lesion in the patient's anatomy that has not adequately improved with non-surgical treatments.
 Although spinal arthritis tends to be chronic, the symptoms are rarely progressive and rarely require surgery on the painful spinal joints.

 Fractures of the thoracic and lumbar spine are usually caused by high-energy trauma, such as: